-Yummy Yogurt: Better For Beauty?
+Yummy Yogurt: Better for Beauty?

 Bacteria isn’t all bad.
 At least that’s what the folks at some cosmetic companies try to tell you.
 Welcome to the wonderful world of Probiotics.
 Good bacteria found in certain foods that is supposed to be great for your skin & hair.
 Prepare yourself for the latest wave of new probiotic products.
 Cosmetic yogurt anyone?